randy3k/SendCode/README.md

 }
 ```

-It is not recommended to use the `linux_window_name` setting unless you specify a permanent window name when running your terminal emulator; by default, window names may change frequently, making this setting useless.
+It is not recommended to use the `linux_window_name` setting unless you specify a permanent window name when running your terminal emulator; by default, window names may change frequently, which makes this setting unreliable (although you can use a regular expression in `linux_window_name` to try to catch these windows).
 Note that `linux_window_name` is only meaningful when in a settings block where `prog` is set to `linux-terminal`.

 ### Block expansion